- Departments H - Z

 The Sawyer County Sheriff’s Office Jail Division consists of the Jail Deputy Security Staff, as well as the Administrative and Court Services Divisions.
 Court Services includes Court Services, Security and Huber Deputies.
-Lieutenant Jeff Johnson is the Jail and Court Services Administrator.
+Lieutenant Michael A.Woller is the Jail and Court Services Administrator.

 Are jails and prisons one and the same, and what exactly is the purpose of the jail in our community?
 With an emphasis on the role of jails in local communities, this video will answer those questions and more.
 It goes “beyond the myth” to reveal what corrections really is, what it is not, and the important role it plays in promoting public safety.
 The National Institute of Corrections (NIC) is a division of the U.S. Department of Justice, Federal Bureau of Prisons.
 Its mission is to provide training, information, and technical assistance to the nation’s jails, prisons, and community corrections facilities.
 For more information, please visit NIC online.
 This video is provided by NIC.